OUR BOOKING TERMS

 6. PROVIDING THE SERVICES

-6.1 Providing the services.
-We will provide the services on the date agreed with you during the booking process or as otherwise displayed on our Website.
+6.1.
+Providing the services.
+We will provide the services on the date agreed with you during the booking process, as otherwise displayed on our Website, or as agreed with you in writing.

-6.2 We are not responsible for delays outside our control.
-If our provision of the services is delayed by an event outside our control then we will contact you as soon as possible to let you know and we will take steps to minimise the effect of the delay such as re-arranging the date of the services as soon as possible.
-Provided we do this we will not be liable for delays caused by the event, but if there is a risk of substantial delay you may contact us to end the contract and receive a refund for any services you have paid for but not received.
+6.2.
+We are not responsible for delays outside our control.
+If our provision of the services, or part thereof, is delayed by an event outside our control then we will contact you as soon as possible to let you know and we will take steps to minimise the effect of the delay such as re-arranging the date of the services as soon as possible.
+Provided we do this we will not be liable for delays caused by the event, but if we are unable to provide the services, or part thereof, to you within 6 months from the date on which the services were to be provided under the contract, you may contact us in writing to end the contract and receive a refund for any services, or part thereof, that you have paid for but not received.
+For the avoidance of doubt, if any part of the service has already been delivered, you shall only be entitled to receive a refunded payment to reflect the part of the services which remains unperformed or delivered at the time of cancellation.

 7. YOUR RIGHTS TO END THE CONTRACT

-(a) If the services is misdescribed you may have a legal right to end the contract (or get some or all of your money back), see clause 10;
+(a) If the services are misdescribed you may have a legal right to end the contract (or get some or all of your money back), see clause 10;

 (b) If you want to end the contract because of something we have done or have told you we are going to do, see clause 7.2; and